AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 SmartRide Safe Driving Program

-While SmartMiles only tracks your mileage, Nationwide’s SmartRide program tracks both mileage and driving behaviors, making it a better choice for safe drivers.
-Nationwide offers an instant 10 percent discount upon signup and discounts of up to 25 percent in total, based on how little and how safely you drive.
+While SmartMiles only tracks your mileage, Nationwide’s SmartRide program tracks both mileage and driving behaviors.
+This makes it another great choice for safe drivers.
+Nationwide offers an instant 10 percent discount upon signup and discounts of up to 40 percent in total, based on how little and how safely you drive.

 Get Help Assessing Your Insurance Needs